Welcome to Aden Country Park

 Situated in the heart of the park lies a semi-circular farmstead building built around 1800 and a coach house built in 1832.
 This now houses the award winning Aberdeenshire Farming Museum, containing a Recognised Collection of National Significance awarded by the Scottish Museums Council (SMC).

-Other facilities on offer at the park include a café/restaurant, Aden gift shop, children’s play area, picnic and BBQ sites, walks and trials, Hareshowe Farm, North East Folklore Archive (NEFA), Arc Recording Studio, Book of Deer visitor centre, ice cream kiosk, SANDS and carers/sensory gardens, outdoor gym, dog agility and exercise area, horse arena and bridleway, car parking, toilets, and of course an enjoyable stay at the 4 Star Aden Caravan & Camping Park.
+Other facilities on offer at the park include the café at Aden, Aden craft & gift shop, children’s play area, picnic and BBQ sites, walks and trials, Hareshowe Farm, North East Folklore Archive (NEFA), Arc Recording Studio, Book of Deer visitor centre, ice cream kiosk, SANDS and carers/sensory gardens, outdoor gym, dog agility and exercise area, horse arena and bridleway, car parking, toilets, and of course an enjoyable stay at the 4 Star Aden Caravan & Camping Park.

-The park also regularly plays host to a variety of different equestrian events and school outings.
-Children’s play groups enjoy picnics and the play area facilities and there is an annual pipe band competition, vintage tractor working day, Easter egg hunt and Halloween events.
-Other activities include an orienteering course, feeding the ducks at the lake, and occasional vintage car and bike rallies.
+The park also regularly plays host to a variety of different Aden Events and school outings.
+Children’s play groups enjoy picnics and the play area facilities and there is also an annual Pipe Band Competition, Vintage Tractor Working Day, Wild About Aden event, Easter Egg Hunt, along with popular Halloween and Christmas events.
+Other activities include an orienteering course, feeding the ducks at the lake, and occasional farmers markets, equestrian events, and vintage car and bike rallies.
 The Countryside Rangers Service of course has its natural history cabin and organises frequent activities such as ‘bug hunts’ and ‘fungi spotting’ where they look at the various wildlife habitats throughout the park.

 Apart from all these ‘organised’ uses the park itself provides beautiful surroundings simply for enjoyable walking for local residents and visitors to the area.
 The ruined mansion house creates a great deal of interest as does the fascinating Victorian arboretum which is now being complemented with its 21st century equivalent.